catalyst/moodle-fileconverter_librelambda/README.md

 ##### Configure the EC2 instance with all the prerequistes required to compile LibreOffice

 1. SSH into the launched EC2 instance.
-2. Use the following command to install git onto the instance: `sudo yum update -y & sudo yum install git -y`
+2. Use the following command to install git onto the instance: `sudo yum update -y & sudo yum install -y git`
 3. Now that git is installed clone this repository onto the instance: `git clone https://github.com/mattporritt/moodle-fileconverter_librelambda.git`
 4. Run the following script from the cloned repository.
 This will install the all the prerequisites to the EC2 instance.
 The command to run is: `sudo ./moodle-fileconverter_librelambda/libre/cli/prereq.sh`.
 You are free to examine this script in this repository to see what it does.